toncho11/KorraAI/README.md

 Installation:

 Compile the project with VS 2017.
 Download the "body" [KorraAIBody.zip](https://1drv.ms/u/s!AsoOXKPKfQ6FgcoIhAu3oda1hhlSBQ) and replace the KorraAI.dll the "cyber brain" with the one you just compiled.
 The body is a binary compiled Unity 3D application that will load the KorraAI.dll you just compiled and used it to control a female bot.
-Start the executable using "Companion.exe".
+Start the application using "Companion.exe".

 The SHA1 for the KorraAIBody.zip is 95CF36DCD13225BCC9343B865BE68EC74D46A800